OsomePteLtd/principles/src/testing.md

 ## Process

 1. E2E tests can be added after the feature has been released
-1. Anybody can skip a failing test because it's very important that the tests make life easier, not harder.
+1. Anybody can skip a failing in the `main` branch test because it's very important that the tests make life easier, not harder.

 ## Set Up and Tear Down